 - Join us on Twitter: #lemanswine

 The Allen D. Leman Swine Conference is an annual educational event for the global swine industry.
 It is internationally acclaimed for bringing science-driven solutions to the complex challenges facing the industry.
-Each year hundreds of participants from over 20 countries attend the Leman Swine Conference held in Saint Paul, Minnesota.
+Each year hundreds of participants from over 20 countries, including swine veterinarians and other professionals working in swine production and animal health management, attend the Leman Swine Conference.

 Future Conference Dates